-Ari Paul is one of those seasoned trading professionals that recently left his career in traditional markets to concentrate his efforts in the crypto universe.
-Along with co-founder Matthew Goetz, Ari recently launched BlockTower Capital: “a leading cryptocurrency investment firm, bringing professional trading and portfolio management to an emerging digital asset class.”
+One of those seasoned trading professionals, Ari Paul, recently left his career in traditional markets to concentrate his efforts in the crypto universe.
+Along with co-founder Matthew Goetz, Ari recently launched BlockTower Capital, “a leading cryptocurrency investment firm, bringing professional trading and portfolio management to an emerging digital asset class.”

 After 6 years in the proprietary trading industry, Ari attended graduate school at the University of Chicago, where he earned an MBA with concentrations in economics, entrepreneurship, strategic management, and econometrics & statistics.
-In 2015, he became a Portfolio Manager of the University of Chicago’s $8 billion Endowment, after serving as Risk Manager.
+In 2015, he became a Portfolio Manager of the University of Chicago’s $8 billion endowment fund.

 CryptoNinjas: Mainstream media seems almost obsessed with calling bitcoin/crypto a bubble.
 This is not new to those who have been following crypto for a while.
 Now that you have taken the career risk and committed your waking hours to crypto, does it feel any different or strike any different chords when you constantly hear the word bubble associated with bitcoin/crypto?

 AP: I mostly feel frustration when hearing brilliant economists and investors dismiss cryptocurrency.
 I can empathize somewhat since I raised similar superficial objections in 2011 in private conversations with friends, but by now, I would hope that people willing to express strong opinions in public would spend at least a half dozen hours learning about cryptocurrency first.
 Most of the critics dismiss Bitcoin by comparing it to Visa or Paypal – they fail to address its core value propositions as the world’s best censorship resistance money and unseizable store of value.
 It’s a reminder of how early we still are in the adoption curve.